The New Killer Platform for MMOGs is… FaceBook?

 How successful is this?
 Mob Wars reportedly is the top Facebook game, making more than $20,000 per day (external estimates of $7-15M annual revenue) on about 500,000 daily active users.
 I don’t know how much Mob Wars cost to develop, but given it’s lack of animation, geography, heavy quest trees, or many other infrastructural elements, I’d be surprised if it was more than a few hundred thousand dollars at most — probably a whole lot less.
 Even though Mob Wars is the top game, it’s not as much an outlier as WoW is for the rest of the traditional MMOG pack — a compelling ROI case for any online developer.

 In short, I think we can expect to see a lot more MMOG/VW-like apps on Facebook and other sites (but Facebook continues to lead the way at this point, not yet ceding the field as other SN sites before it have done).
 If your friends are already there, why would you go someplace else to play games with them?
 And if you want to play games with them, why not persistent games that have real social content as well?
-Facebook (plus Flash, readily available database software, evolving revenue models, etc.) make MMOGs there more than possible — they make them all but inevitable as the field continues to evolve.Explore posts in the same categories: games, Online Worlds, practice, technology comment below, or link to this permanent URL from your own site.
+Facebook (plus Flash, readily available database software, evolving revenue models, etc.) make MMOGs there more than possible — they make them all but inevitable as the field continues to evolve.games, Online Worlds, practice, technology comment below, or link to this permanent URL from your own site.